-- In 2014, the proportion of Year 11 students who left the academy with five GCSEs graded A to C, including English and mathematics, was just below the national average.
-Students achieved particularly well in English and in ICT.
-In other subjects, for example science, history, and geography, achievement was weaker, and below average for some groups, including the most able. - Current work shows the success of measures to reverse this underachievement and to capitalise on the best practice in the academy.
-History books, for example, show marked good progress, supported by meticulous teacher feedback and support.
-Where students understand clearly how to improve their work, they are motivated to do so, and progress is good. - Students did not achieve as well in mathematics in 2014 as they did in English.
+- Students achieve well in all subjects and year groups.
+In 2014, the proportion of Year 11 students who left the academy with five GCSEs graded A to C, including English and mathematics, was well above the national average.
+Students achieve particularly well in English, humanities, music and ICT.
+The work in students' books seen during this inspection and the academy's prediction of students' achievement indicate that they continue to achieve well and make good progress. - Students did not achieve as well in mathematics in 2014 as they did in English.
 Leaders, including the curriculum team leaders for mathematics, have taken decisive action to ensure they have an acute understanding of each student's current progress and to improve the quality of teaching in the department.
-As a result of this action, the progress current students make is good, and improving. - Teachers closely monitor the progress of disadvantaged students, those eligible for pupil premium funding.
+As a result of this action, the progress current students make is good and improving. - Teachers closely monitor the progress of disadvantaged students, as well as those eligible for pupil premium funding.
 They are fully aware of research and effective initiatives to improve the performance of this group of students and they incorporate these strategies into their teaching.
-In 2014, Year 11 disadvantaged students attained about a third of a grade behind their peers nationally in English and were about two thirds of a grade below their peers in the academy.
-In mathematics they were about one and a half grades below their peers nationally and about a grade behind other students in the academy.
+In 2014, Year 11 disadvantaged students achieved as well as their peers nationally in English and were just under a grade below their peers in the academy.
+In mathematics, they were about one and a half grades below their peers both nationally and within the academy.
 Gaps for current students are closing rapidly, particularly in mathematics, due to the good level of support they receive. - Disabled students and those with special educational needs make good progress.
-Teachers and teaching assistants plan for, and meet, the individual needs of these students.
-A wide range of highly effective, personalised extra support sessions is provided for those that require it, particularly in literacy and reading.
+Teachers and teaching assistants plan for and meet the individual needs of these students well in lessons.
+A wide range of highly effective, personalised extra support sessions is provided for those who need them, particularly in literacy and reading.
 Students make very good progress as a result of this extra support. - Students are encouraged to develop a joy of reading.
-Intensive extra support is effective in raising the reading ages of those below their chronological age.
-Older students read with younger students to improve their fluency and comprehension of texts; this also increases older students' desire to read. - The most able students generally achieve well.
+Intensive extra support is effective in raising the reading age of those whose reading age is below their chronological age.
+Older students read with younger students to improve their fluency and comprehension of texts; this also deepens older students' desire to read. - The most able students generally achieve well.
 Students enjoy being challenged and make the best progress when they are required to think deeply about their learning.
-Occasionally, teachers do not provide this high level of challenge and progress is limited.
-The school uses some early entry to examinations at GCSE level, but this does not hinder the progress students make.
+Occasionally, teachers do not always provide this high level of challenge and progress is limited.
+The academy uses some early entry to examinations at GCSE level but this does not hinder the progress students make. - The academy closely monitors the achievement of the small number of students who access some of their education at alternative providers to ensure that they achieve well.